 For research and interests that extend beyond Unitarianism, Universalism, and Unitarian Universalism, and/or the subject areas collected at the advanced and basic levels of study, Wiggin Library provides I-Share access to students and faculty.
 I-Share is a merged, union catalog of the holdings of all I-Share libraries in CARLI (Consortium of Academic and Research Library in Illinois).
 Accessed via the online catalog through the same interface as the Wiggin Library, I-Share provides easy access to 35 million volumes from 92 different academic libraries.
 Practically speaking, most students use Wiggin Library and I-Share interchangeably.

-Before and After Intensives
+Before and After On-campus Week

 During this time, most books are circulated through the mail.
 Students request books through the online catalog and we mail the book to them.
 Turnaround time is generally less than a week.
 Because I-Share is integrated into our catalog, most students use Wiggin and I-Share books interchangeably.
 Functionally speaking, students have access to a 35 million volume library.